Why We Exercise Part 1 of 2

 The debriefing covers:

-The reason why they exercise so often is because make mistakes.
+The reason why they exercise so often is because they want to reduce making mistakes.
 It’s also part of training and educating.
 Taking corrective action and using criticism and critique in a positive way.
 The repetition of doing assists both actual memory and muscle memory.
-Some actions also become habit.
+Some actions also become habits.
 These habits can be both good and bad.
 It’s also an excellent way of highlighting bad habits so they are corrected.

 When it comes to businesses, crisis teams don’t exercise nearly enough.
 Many will do this once, maybe twice per year.
 And if they do, that’s a lot.

 Additionally, every exercise does not need to be disruptive.
-It can be as simple as getting in a room, conference call, or zoom/teams/insert your other favorite video conference provider and having a discussion that asks:
+It can be as simple as getting in a room, on a conference call, or zoom/teams/insert your other favorite video conference provider and having a discussion that ask the following key questions:

 In fact, this can be done far beyond crisis teams.
 Each of your departments and teams that hold regular team meetings or get-togethers can take 3, 5, 10, or even 15 minutes to discuss topics depending on what is on the regular agenda.
 This can be done every meeting, every-other meeting, or even quarterly.